juanfgm93/SQL_exercises_Sakila/README.md

 - Aggregation and transformation
 - Joins
 - Subqueries
 - Tables, views and CTEs

+Fork the repo and begin your journey through Sakila to extract key information from this database!